-Notes: \(^1\) Number of publications/scholarly products reflect a research workload percentage of 20% in a given review period.
+Notes: Number of publications/scholarly products reflect a research workload percentage of 20% in a given review period.
 For research workloads that are not 20%, the corresponding number of publications/scholarly products should be adjusted proportionately.
+See Section D.2.d of UTRGV HOP ADM 06-505 for information regarding the period of probationary service for tenure-track faculty.